jlmelville/uwot/cran-comments.md

 ## CRAN checks

-A gcc-UBSAN issue is reported, due to a library used by the RcppParallel package.
-The RcppParallel package CRAN check also reports this issue, so I don't think it's something that I can fix in this package.
+A gcc-UBSAN issue is reported.
+This originates from the dependency RcppAnnoy and is ultimately due to how memory management is implemented in the Annoy library that RcppAnnoy wraps.
+This is a purposeful design decision in Annoy and not something that can be fixed in this package (or in RcppAnnoy).

 ## Downstream dependencies